-On HRCT images, idiopathic pulmonary fibrosis is characterized by patchy, peripheral, subpleural and bibasilar reticular opacities.
+On HRCT images, idiopathic pulmonary fibrosis is characterized by patchy, peripheral, subpleural and bibasilar reticular opacities and honeycombing pattern of the lower lobes.
 Typical HRCT of the chest of IPF demonstrates fibrotic changes in both lungs, with a predilection for the bases and the periphery.

 Many patients with IPF have an abnormal chest radiograph at the time of diagnosis.
 The typical findings are peripheral reticular opacities (netlike linear and curvilinear densities) predominantly at the lung bases.
 Honeycombing (coarse reticular pattern) and lower lobe volume loss can also be seen.

 A surgical lung biopsy specimen obtained video-assisted thoracoscopic surgery (VATS) provides the best sample for which to distinguish usual interstitial pneumonia from other idiopathic interstitial pneumonias.

 Histopathological examination of lung biopsy can provide more clues about the possibility of IPF.
 Patients with IPF show a similar histopathological picture to other typical interstitial lung diseases which includes alternating zones of normal and abnormal lung tissue, dense fibrosis, mild fibrosis, and honeycombing patterns.